Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 ### Edit Site Entry (Admin Only)

-!!! missing "This route still needs to be implemented"

 `POST api/v1/protected/sites/edit_entry/:entry_id`

 Updates a site's existing site entry with the given values.
 Every field can be `NULL`. `NULL` `BOOLEAN`s will be treated as `false`.
 All measurements should be given as numbers in inches.